 Welcome back to the Easy English blog!
-Do you know what a collective noun is?
+Do you know what collective nouns are?
 A noun is a person, place, or thing, but you probably already know that!
-A collective noun is one that refers to a group, even though the noun is singular, not plural!
+Collective nouns, on the other hand, refers to a group, even though the noun is singular, not plural!
 It’s easy because you can refer to many things with one word, but it’s tricky (hard, difficult) because it looks like it is in a singular form without an “s” at the end.
-We say “a pack” or “an army” which looks like a singular noun (with no “s”) but it really means a large group of people.
+We say “a pack” or “an army”, two collective nouns that look like a singular noun (with no “s”) but that really means a large group of people.

 I’ll show you what I mean.

-Maybe you have used a collective noun before but didn’t know what they were called?
+Maybe you have used collective nouns before but didn’t know what they were called?
 In any case, here are some collective nouns to try!
 They’ll help improve your vocabulary and to be more accurate in your verb-noun agreement (He/she/it + verb(s)).

 An army of soldiers